|

 from the northwestern portions of the state including the Panhandle,

-The blue catfish is the largest freshwater sportfish in Texas.
+but present elsewhere in larger rivers.
+Other The blue catfish is the largest freshwater sportfish in Texas.

 Where mature populations exist, 50-pounders are not unusual.
 Typically,